Florida Medical Malpractice Settlement Process

 There are several options for settling a medical malpractice case in Florida.
 A settlement is an option at any time during a pending case, whether it is in pre-suit or litigation.
 There is a pre-suit period before a medical malpractice claim can be filed where either party may settle the claim so that litigation never has to ensue.
 While it is rare that cases are settled in pre-suit, it can and does happen.

 There are also opportunities throughout litigation to settle a medical negligence claim.
 Sometimes, a case could be settled immediately after a deposition is taken or after some discovery and conversations between lawyers have taken place.
 If a case gets set for trial in Florida, state law typically requires mediation to occur at that time.

 Mediation is a settlement conference where all the parties come together to discuss their demands and offers.
 There would be a neutral party, or mediator, who listens to both sides and works with them to resolve the case and agree to a number.
 These are some of the opportunities to settle that are available to a claimant before the trial occurs.

 Some cases are settled during the trial or before the jury comes back from deliberations.
 These are all viable options for initiating the Florida medical malpractice settlement process.

 The decision to settle always lies with the claimant.
 An experienced attorney could advise them about whether a settlement is a good offer or not as well as whether it should be rejected or not.
 Ultimately though, it is up to them to decide whether they want to accept any offers, walk away, or go to trial.
 It is the client’s decision.

 The lower the value of a case, the less time it will take for a claimant to receive a settlement.
-A case worth millions of dollars will take a long time to conclude, but the length of time varies on a-case-by-case basis.
-Circumstances which can greatly impact the time it takes to receive a settlement include:
+A case worth millions of dollars will take a long time to conclude, but the length of time varies on a case-by-case basis.
+Circumstances which can significantly impact the time it takes to receive a settlement include:

 - The defendant being sued